GameAnalytics/GA-SDK-UNITY/README.md

 ---------

 **2.1.4**
-* increased allowed character count to 64 for many parameters
+* increased allowed character count to 64 for many parameters (android)

 **2.1.3**
 * fix for session length (android)